Darrell Thompson: Post NFL career

-Thompson has been the President Director of Bolder Options, a youth mentoring nonprofit organization in that serves youth in Minneapolis, St. Paul and Rochester, since 1998.
+Thompson is the President and CEO of Bolder Options, a youth mentoring nonprofit organization that serves youth in Minneapolis, St. Paul and Rochester.
 Both Thompson and Bolder Options were featured on The Today Show with Al Roker in 2006 as part of Roker's charity tour.

 In 1997 Thompson was selected into the Gophers Hall of Fame, and later became a sideline reporter for the Gophers.
 He has served as the Minnesota Gopher football radio color commentator since 1998.

 Personal life

 Thompson married Stephanie Smith in 1995.
 The couple currently resides in Plymouth, Minnesota and have four children.
-Their oldest daughter, Dominique, played collegiate volleyball at University of Wisconsin–Madison and then professionally in Denmark for the 2015-2016 season.
-Their other daughter, Indigo, plays collegiate volleyball at San Diego State University.
-Their oldest son, True, plays football collegiately at the University of Minnesota and their youngest son, Race, plays basketball at Indiana University.
+Their oldest daughter, Dominique, played collegiate volleyball at University of Wisconsin–Madison and then professionally in Denmark for the 2015–2016 season.
+Their other daughter, Indigo, played collegiate volleyball at San Diego State University.
+Their oldest son, True, played football collegiately at the University of Minnesota and their youngest son, Race, played basketball at Indiana University.